HDFGroup/hsds/docs/design/single_object/SingleObject.md

 When the layout class is H5D_CONTIGUOUS_REF the dataset will support contiguous datasets stored in an external file.
 The following keys will be defined for this class type:

 - "class": The string "H5D_CONTIGUOUS_REF"
-- "dims": List giving the chunk layout of the dataset
 - "file_uri": A string giving the s3 URI to the file
 - "offset": Integer giving the offset to the start of the data
 - "size": Length of the data

-Note: dims must be a chunk layout consistent with the contiguous storage of the array.
-I.e. non-leading dimensions equal to the dataset dimensions.

 Note: h5path should be a complete S3 URI to the object.
 E.g. s3://mybucketname/dir1/myfile.h5